HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 ### Profile Audience and Scope

-This profile desribes the mechanism for SMART's [`client-confidential-asymmetric`](conformance.html) authentication mechanism.
-It is intended to be used for SMART clients that can manage asymmetric keys for authentication.
+This profile desribes SMART's [`client-confidential-asymmetric`](conformance.html) authentication mechanism.
+It is intended for for SMART clients that can manage and sign assertions with asymmetric keys.
-Specifically, this profile describes the registration-time metadata required for a client using asymmetric keys, and the runtime process by which the client can authentication to an authorization servesr's Token Endpoint.
-This profile may be used by user-facing SMART apps in the context of the [SMART App Launch flow](index.html) or by (SMART Backend Services)(backend-services.html) that establish a connection with user-facing authorization step.
+Specifically, this profile describes the registration-time metadata required for a client using asymmetric keys, and the runtime process by which a client can authenticate to an OAuth server's token endpoint.
+This profile can be implemented by user-facing SMART apps in the context of the [SMART App Launch flow](index.html) or by (SMART Backend Services)(backend-services.html) that establish a connection with user-facing authorization step.